Aid agencies ramp up efforts to prevent evictions

 But some said there are still cracks in the current system of distributing aid.

 Landlords have expressed concern that some tenants are refusing to help out with applying for the aid.
-Without tenant cooperation, the landlord cannot reclaim their money and the eviction — which carries a permanent mark on the tenant’s record — can proceed.
+Without tenant cooperation, landlords cannot reclaim their money and the eviction — which carries a permanent mark on the tenant’s record — can proceed.

 “I have a few tenants, and I have one, two, three, four that are not paying,” said Kim Collins.
 One of her tenants is 13 months behind, she said.
 Collins urged him to get in touch with the local Community Action Program, Southern New Hampshire Services.